rabbitmq/rabbitmq-server/deps/rabbitmq_top/README.md

 # RabbitMQ Top Plugin

-Adds UNIX top-like information on the Erlang VM to the management plugin.
+Adds UNIX top-like information on the Erlang VM to the [management UI](https://www.rabbitmq.com/management.html).
+The closest interactive CLI alternative in recent releases is `rabbitmq-diagnostics observer`.

 This is what it looks like:

 ![](https://i.imgur.com/m7cWTLV.pngP)